arestivo/slides/markdown/entityrelationship.md

 # Participation

-* Total (existencial dependency) - All entity of this type must participate in the relationship.
+* Total (existencial dependency): All entities of this type must participate in the relationship.
-* Partial - Entities may not participate in the relationship.
+* Partial: Entities may not participate in the relationship.

 .box_example[
 belongsTo(Car, Person) N:1 t/p